7bits/grunt-multiply-layouts/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-0.1.0 - First version, everything works fine but it's written like sh!t
+0.1.1 - Minor validation added, plus texts and links were fixed 0.1.0 - First version, everything works fine but it's written like sh!t